Bangkok Transportation - Part 1

 Because they attract tourists.

-When a place attracts tourists, tourists like to come there.
+When a place attracts tourists, tourists like to go there.
 Notice the following:

 - The beautiful beaches attract tourists and